-The term employee under Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
-The most important factors for classifying someone as an employee are, Continue reading
+The term employee under the Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
+The important factors for classifying someone as an employee are, Continue reading

 Recently I got an email question from a foreign teacher working for a Korean private university.
 He’s wondering why the university is insisting on retirement pension plan instead of severance payment.

 There is an act called Pension for Private Teachers and Staff Act(PPTSA) in Korea, which regulates severance payment issues in private school.
 As a matter of law, PPTSA is applied prior to the GWRBA(Guarantee of Workers’ Retirement Benefits Act) and it allows the private schools to set a retirement pension plan for its employees instead of severance payment.

 With respect to the relationship between the employment contract and the pension plan under PPTSA, Private Universities usually, pursuant to the PPTSA, put the retirement pension clauses, instead of severance payment, in the Rules of Employment(RE) of its own.
 As a matter of law, the RE is applied to all the workers in a workplace.
 That means, if there exists Continue reading

 Recently we got a question from a gentleman asking what the exact meaning of the below, an Internet post he’d found: